Inspiring friendships

 It all started when…

 Eloheh began in January 1999 as a service to Indigenous peoples.
-Randy Woodley, a recognized Cherokee descendent by the United Keetoowah Band of Cherokee Indians and his wife, Edith Woodley, a member of the Eastern Shoshone Tribe, along with their family, have been serving various Native American communities for over three decades.
-They have worked in education, community organizing, leadership development, pastoring, social service and as spiritual mentors for many Native American people across North America.
-Their vision of Eloheh comes from a sacred dream and desire to help their own Indigenous people regain their spirituality, values, vision, and land.
-This vision has expanded naturally over the years to assist non-Indigenous people to develop a more Indigenous worldview.
+Randy Woodley, a recognized Cherokee descendent by the United Keetoowah Band of Cherokee Indians and his wife, Edith Woodley, a member of the Eastern Shoshone Tribe, along with their family, have been serving various Native American communities for over four decades.
+They have worked in education, community organizing, leadership development, pastoring, various social services, and as spiritual mentors for many Native American people across North America.
+Their vision of Eloheh comes from a sacred dream and desire to help their Indigenous people regain their spirituality, values, vision, and land.
+This vision has expanded naturally over the years to assist non-Indigenous people in developing a more Indigenous worldview.

 The first Eloheh Farm began in Kentucky.
-The unusual circumstances that brought the Woodleys to Oregon include losing their fifty-acre self-sustaining farm in Randy’s traditional Cherokee homeland to a racist county government, federal government officials, and a White Supremacist para-military group who pressured the Woodleys off their land daily by firing a 50-caliber machine gun on their property line.
-The Woodleys and their non-profit organization lost everything they had built over the years, including major donor-support during these years of transition and under-employment.
-Randy was eventually hired by George Fox University/Portland Seminary, where he currently serves as Distinguished Professor of Faith and Culture and Director of Intercultural and Indigenous Studies.
-Edith works full-time at the Farm.
+The unusual circumstances that brought the Woodleys to Oregon include losing their fifty-acre self-sustaining farm in Randy’s traditional Cherokee homeland to a racist county government, federal government officials, and a White Supremacist para-military group who pressured the Woodleys off their land by daily firing a 50-caliber machine gun on their property line.
+The Woodleys and their non-profit organization lost everything they had built over the years, including major donor support during these years of transition and under-employment.
+Randy was eventually hired by George Fox University/Portland Seminary, where he currently served as Distinguished Professor of Faith and Culture and Director of Intercultural and Indigenous Studies.